Robust Group Synchronization via Cycle-Edge Message Passing: Abstract

 \section{Abstract}

-We propose a general framework for group synchronization with adversarial corruption and sufficiently small noise.
-Specifically, we apply a novel message passing procedure that uses cycle consistency information in order to estimate the corruption levels of group ratios and consequently infer the corrupted group ratios and solve the synchronization problem.
+We propose a general framework for solving the group synchronization problem, where we focus on the setting of adversarial or uniform corruption and sufficiently small noise.
+Specifically, we apply a novel message passing procedure that uses cycle consistency information in order to estimate the corruption levels of group ratios and consequently solve the synchronization problem in our setting.
 We first explain why the group cycle consistency information is essential for effectively solving group synchronization problems.
 We then establish exact recovery and linear convergence guarantees for the proposed message passing procedure under a deterministic setting with adversarial corruption.
 These guarantees hold as long as the ratio of corrupted cycles per edge is bounded by a reasonable constant.
 We also establish the stability of the proposed procedure to sub-Gaussian noise.
-We further show that under a uniform corruption model, the recovery results are sharp in terms of an information-theoretic bound.
+We further establish exact recovery with high probability under a common uniform corruption model. \keywords{Group synchronization \and Robust estimation \and Exact recovery \and Message passing} \subclass{90-08 \and 62G35 \and 68Q25 \and 68W40 \and 68Q87 \and 93E10}